 Outward Bound provides all the equipment your child needs: backpack, sleeping bag, tarp, cooking equipment and first aid.
-The packing list you’ll be sent will let you know exactly what to pack: clothing and a few personal items such as toiletries and a journal and pen.
+The packing list you’ll be sent before the course lets you know exactly what to pack: clothing and a few personal items such as toiletries and a journal and pen.

 No Cabins, No Cafeteria

 Outward Bound is expedition-based.
 This means that when students arrive, they pack up a backpack or canoe pack, or organize themselves on a small sailboat, and then they’re off!
 There’s no cabin to return to every night, no cafeteria where meals are cooked.
 Instead, they learn skills of self-sufficiency: how to pack their own pack, navigate, set up a shelter, heat water for hot drinks and cook meals.
 They travel with the same group of 10-12 students and the same two or three Instructors for their entire course.

 For example, on the Pinelands Backpacking, Canoeing & High Ropes course, students learn basic paddling skills on a lake, and then load gear into canoes to expedition down the Delaware River.
 They learn some local ecology and an appreciation of the watersheds they paddle through.
 They leave the Outward Bound Philadelphia base camp on the first day of the course, and return at the end of the course.
 They travel with all the food and gear they need for the whole expedition.